 For Valentine’s Day, I have added some much-needed color to my grayscale apartment!
 The usual pink and red pops of color for the holiday mix nicely into my neutrals!
-Kale is not so keen on the pink, but I just remind him its temporary and could be worse.

-I get a lot of my seasonal decor from Target and Home Goods, more specifically from the dollar section, so it is tough to share exact items, so I’m hoping this post is inspirational in nature, though similar items have been linked in the appropriate sections below!
+I get a lot of my seasonal decor from Target and Home Goods, more specifically from the dollar section, so it is tough to share exact items, I’m hoping this post is inspirational in nature, though similar items have been linked in the appropriate sections below!

-Valentine’s Day Decor for your Apartment
+Valentine’s Day Decor for Your Apartment

 I grabbed this glass vase before Christmas, and love it for displaying fun vase filler.
 It’s a great way to add a pop of color or festivity without adding piles of knick-knacks to your countertops.
 One note about this vase is it is not filled with just one package of vase filler from Target.
 I do end up mixing multiple packages to completely fill.
 Sometimes I pull the neutral pieces from my winter filler to help!

 Growing up, my mom always kept candy around the house.
-Little bowls of chocolate kisses for Valentine’s day or jelly beans for Easter were a staple in the living room!
+Little bowls of chocolate kisses for Valentine’s Day or jelly beans for Easter were a staple in the living room!
 Though Kale and I don’t eat much candy, I still like to keep it around for a little treat now and then.
 My plate is not Valentine’s Day specific, so I keep it out during other seasons of the year, but the pink works perfectly for the Valentine’s Day season!
 I grabbed mine from Home Goods years ago, but I linked adorable options below!

 I absolutely love candles and keep many around the apartment.
-I switch scents out throughout the year, so Valentine’s Day is no different!
+In fact, I switch scents out throughout the year, so Valentine’s Day is no different!
 I pulled out a few smaller rose-scented candles, one of which happens to be pink- perfect for Valentine’s Day decor!